alexolpe/Audio-Speech-Processing/README.md

 | **Project Report**   | [Link to Project Report](https://github.com/yourusername/your-repo/tree/main/module1) |
 | **Code**   | [Link to Code](https://github.com/yourusername/your-repo/tree/main/module2) |

-## Speaker Classification and Verification
+## Speaker Recognition and Verification
 The goal is to design a pitch detection system based on autocorrelation.
 The autocorrelation of a periodic signal is itself periodic with the same period as the signal.
 Since every signal presents the maximum autocorrelation at the origin, by detecting the position of the second maximum, we are able to determine this period.

 | Feature/Module | Link                                                                 |